 Both Kothi and Solang are a part of Kullu valley – which is well connected to all the neighboring states of Himachal and Delhi, via a good network of roads.
 While coming from Delhi, board an overnight bus to Manali.
 Both State transport and private bus operators run regular buses on this route.
 Comfortable luxury Volvos ply from different boarding points in Delhi, viz, Majnu ka Tila, ISBT, Ramakrishna Ashram Marg.

 Self-drive to either of the destinations from Delhi is also feasible.
-It will be a drive of 540- 560 kms / 13 hr from Delhi and roads are in good shape.
+It will be a drive of 540- 560 km / 13 hr from Delhi and roads are in good shape.

-Bhuntar (Kullu) airport (almost 64 kms away) is connected to Chandigarh and Delhi by regular flights.
-People travelling from other cities will have to opt for a connecting flight to either of these airports.
+Bhuntar (Kullu) airport (almost 64 km away) is connected to Chandigarh and Delhi by regular flights.
+People traveling from other cities will have to opt for a connecting flight to either of these airports.
 Most of the flights from Delhi have a layover at Chandigarh.

-The nearest broad gauge railway station is Chandigarh (313 kms/ 9 hours away).
+The nearest broad gauge railway station is Chandigarh (313 km/ 9 hours away).
 From here, you can either board a bus (6-7 hours) till Manali or hire a taxi till Solang/Kothi.

-Una (Himachal Pradesh) is another nearby railhead which is almost 278 kms away.
+Una (Himachal Pradesh) is another nearby railhead which is almost 278 km away.

-Solang and Kothi are roughly 177-180 kms from Jogindernagar.
-From here you can either get on a local bus to reach Mandi (138 kms) or hire a taxi.
+Solang and Kothi are roughly 177-180 km from Jogindernagar.
+From here you can either get on a local bus to reach Mandi (138 km) or hire a taxi.

 In my opinion, the simplest and most cost-efficient way to reach Kothi or Solang from Delhi is by road, either via bus or self-drive.

-Weather of the region is cool to pleasant for most of the year.
-Temperature starts dipping right after monsoon.
+The weather in the region is cool to pleasant for most of the year.
+The temperature starts dipping right after monsoon.
 Moderate to Heavy snowfall happens during December – February, which makes the place popular among snow-seeking tourists from Manali.

 Summer months (April-June) are mostly pleasant with temperature hovering around 20 degrees.

-March onwards temperature starts rising and June is the hottest month with temperature hanging around 25 degree celsius.
+March onwards temperature starts rising, and June is the hottest month with temperature hanging around 25-degree celsius.
 It is still a good time to visit the valley to escape the heat of plains.
-During summer months, paragliding and zorbing become more popular here.
+During the summer months, paragliding and zorbing become more popular here.